Conferences of Interest

 With the growth of the hospital medicine specialty, education and training opportunities continue to expand for hospitalists.
-In addition to SHM's conferences, various organizations host CME events that are relevent to our membership.
+In addition to SHM's conferences, various organizations host CME events that are relevant to our membership.
 Review the list below of upcoming SHM conferences of interest.

 For a full listing of SHM-endorsed meetings, from local chapters to national conferences, visit the Event Calendar on the Hospital Medicine Exchange (HMX).